MichaelSchneeberger/sosopt/README.md

 where $Z(x)$ is a vector of monomials in $x$.

-The SOS optimization problem is formulated to find $r(x)$ that minimizes a surrogate for the volume of the sublevel set of $r(x)$.
+The SOS optimization problem is formulated to find $r(x)$ that maximizes a surrogate for the volume of the sublevel set of $r(x)$.
 The problem is defined as:

 $$\begin{array}{ll}
     \text{find} & Q_r \in \mathbb R^{m \times m} \\